 The Good Parenting Gap

-Last night, Matilda did not want to sleep in her own cot.
+Last night, my baby did not want to sleep in her own cot.

 We don't know what was wrong.
 It might have been because her third tooth is poking through.
 It might have been because we left her with a friend (who she knows well) for two hours.
 It might have been because I put make up on and didn't look like me.
 Who knows?

 The point is: she didn't want to sleep in her own cot.

 It took forty loud, angry (her), despairing (me) minutes to settle her at bedtime and, an hour later, she started her waking-every-twenty-minutes-crying routine.